-Danielle Mihram (Ph.D., University of Pennsylvania) is the Assistant Director of the Leavey Library at the University of Southern California [USC] and is on the faculty of USC Dornsife College’s Department of French and Italian, where she teaches upper division undergraduate courses.
+Danielle Mihram (Ph.D., University of Pennsylvania) is University Librarian at the University of Southern California [USC].
+For over a decade she has offered upper division undergraduate courses, (with a strong multimedia component) in the USC Dornsife College’s Department of French and Italian, where she also offers field-specific consultations on research and assessment in French and Italian.
 She was the Director of USC’s Center for Excellence in Teaching [CET] (1996-2007) and she remains a member of CET as one of its Distinguished Faculty Fellows.
 She holds advanced degrees from both France and the United States, and, prior to USC, she was a member on the Faculty of several academic institutions, including New York University, the University of Pennsylvania, Swarthmore College, Haverford College, and the University of Sydney (Australia).

 Under her leadership at the USC Center for Excellence in Teaching, the scope and breadth of CET’s programs gained national prominence and recognition.
 In 2003 Dr. Mihram, together with Dr. Bruce Zuckerman (one among CET’s Faculty Fellows), successfully competed for a sizeable grant from the Andrew W. Mellon Foundation to foster the growth and development of new and innovative mentoring at USC thus setting the foundations for a university-wide culture of academic mentoring.